-This colour sorting with trains activity took only a minute to set up and kept my son busy for quite some time!
+This color sorting with trains activity took only a minute to set up and kept my son busy for quite some time!

-I collected all the trains I could find (F’s got quite a collection now after his last birthday!) and found some large square pieces of cardstock with corresponding colours.
+I collected all the trains I could find (F’s got quite a collection now after his last birthday!) and found some large square pieces of cardstock with corresponding colors.

 I didn’t seem to need to give my son instructions – he guessed what he had to do!
 He carefully took out each train, placing it on the appropriate square and then lining up the trains neatly.

-Every now and then he would find all the trains of the same colour and place them on the coloured card at the same time.
+Every now and then he would find all the trains of the same color and place them on the colored card at the same time.

 Even though he plays with these trains for many hours a day he still liked to inspect each one!

 And with one last train, the task for was complete!